-In order to carry out the analysis, the criterion of hierarchy in the cost-benefit ratio of the different types of strategies with which we can undertake the energy retrofitting of buildings at the district level was taken into account.
+To carry out the analysis, the criterion of hierarchy in the cost-benefit ratio of the different types of strategies with which we can undertake the energy retrofitting of buildings at the district level was taken into account.
 This involves: prioritising strategies and technologies aimed at energy saving in the first place; improving the energy efficiency of the different construction systems, technologies, installations and equipment of buildings and infrastructures, obtaining better performance at a lower energy cost in the second place; and finally, to obtain the energy that is needed for the normal operation of the buildings, from renewable energy sources, preferably nearby.
 All of this must be accompanied by the necessary building operation and energy management systems (CAFM, IWMS, BEMS, SCADAs) that make it possible to level the demand and optimise the energy efficiency from the exchange of information and energy between the different buildings and the district infrastructures (Figure 48).

 Figure 48.
-Cost/benefit hierarchy of energy retrofitting strategies for buildings at district level.
+Cost/benefit hierarchy of energy retrofitting strategies for buildings at the district level [1].

-Another important approach for the analysis to be carried out through the factsheets is the criteria to be used for the Qualitative Cost-effectiveness assessment.
-For this purpose, the methodology developed by the Commission Delegated Regulation (EU) N° 244/2012 of 16 January 2012, supplementing Directive 2010/31/EU of the European Parliament and of the Council on the energy performance of buildings by establishing a comparative methodology framework for calculating cost-optimal levels of minimum energy performance requirements for buildings and building elements (Figure 49).
+Another important approach for the analysis to be carried out through the factsheets is the criteria to be used for the Qualitative Cost-effectiveness Assessment.
+For this purpose, the methodology developed by the Commission Delegated Regulation (EU) N° 244/2012 of 16 January 2012, which supplements the Directive 2010/31/EU of the European Parliament and the Council on the Energy Performance of Buildings, establishes a comparative methodology framework for calculating cost-optimal levels of minimum energy performance requirements for buildings and building elements (Figure 49).

 Figure 49.
-Comparative methodology framework for calculating cost-optimal levels.
+Comparative methodology framework for calculating cost-optimal levels [11].

 This methodology is intended for the analysis of different strategies and alternative technologies of the same building, to determine the optimal cost solution, or a combination of technical solutions and optimal strategies, taking into account the overall economic balance achieved over the years, determining the cost-effectiveness of the solution or combination analysed.
 The initial investment for the energy retrofitting, plus the necessary costs of maintenance and operation, are contrasted with the savings in the energy costs that would be produced in an accumulated way over time, determining the balance of investments, expenses, and savings.
+In

-On Figure 49 the blue line is the result of the sum of the red line and the green line.
-The minimum point of the blue line is the cost-optimal solution and all points on the blue line below the "no energy investment line (the black line) are cost-effective.
+Figure 49, the blue line is the result of the sum of the red and green lines.
+The minimum point of the blue line is the cost-optimal solution and all points on the blue line below the "no energy investment line" (the black line) are cost-effective.
 This analysis doesn't include the public benefits of emissions savings.

-As the study of each technology or strategy cannot be quantitative in any case, since it is not a specific building on which to model and calculate the necessary investments specifically, their consumption and maintenance costs, and quantify the energy savings produced by them, it has had to be analysed in general qualitative terms.
-Qualitative analysis is produced by analysing the cost estimate in terms of strategy or technology implementation, maintenance costs, and operating consumption, qualitatively, as well as the effectiveness in terms of energy savings, improved energy efficiency of the equipment or system, or efficiency in the generation, storage and transformation of renewable energies, both for internal consumption on-site and for export to the grid or other buildings.
-In addition, it describes the type of strategy or technology consists of, in which climatic conditions they can be particularly interesting, and on which factors the effectiveness of the strategy, technology, or material analysed depend.
+As the study of each technology or strategy cannot, in any case, be quantitative, as it is not a specific building on which to specifically model and calculate the necessary investments, their consumption and maintenance costs, and quantify the energy savings produced by it, the analysis had to be done in general qualitative terms.
+Qualitative analysis is produced by qualitatively analysing the cost estimate in terms of strategy or technology implementation, maintenance costs and operating consumption, as well as the effectiveness in terms of energy savings, improved equipment or system energy efficiency, or efficiency in generation, storage and transformation of renewable energies, both for internal consumption on-site and for export to the grid or other buildings.
+In addition, it describes what kind of strategy or technology it consists of, in which climatic conditions it can be particularly interesting, and on which factors the effectiveness of the strategy, technology, or material analysed depends.

-5.3.2.
-Content definition
+4.1.2 Content definition